borntorun/grunt-release-build/test/readme.md

 Source code is in "/*"

-grunt-release-it task is located in "gruntfile.js"
+grunt-release-build task is located in "gruntfile.js"

-The test case can be found in "/test/releaseit_test.js", high level test flow:
+The test case can be found in "/test/releasebuild_test.js", high level test flow:
 	- purge `simulation/`
 	- copy `scenarios/build-simple/**` to `simulation/build-simple/`
 	- change working directory to `simulation/build-simple/`